Create a Watch Face Using Tag Expressions

 3. Check if the color opacity value is 100.
 This will serve as the base value.

-4. In Tags, input [BATT_PER]<=20?-100:0 to subtract 100 to base value of opacity if the battery level is equal or less than to 20.
+4. In Tags, input [BATT_PER]<=20?-100:0 to subtract 100 from the base value of opacity if the battery level is equal to or less than 20.
 Otherwise, the base opacity value remains the same.

 5. In the Run pane, adjust the Device > Watch Battery to 20% or less, and you will see how the color will change to red.

-Change the color of Step Count to red if the goal hasn’t reached yet and the time is already 18:00 (6:00 pm) or beyond
+Change the color of Step Count to red if the goal hasn't been reached yet and the time is already 18:00 (6:00 pm) or beyond

 1. Go to Group_StepCount and select Step Count.